 To give you a good idea of how Private Internet Access holds up in terms of speed, we have performed various speed tests.
 We took our personal experiences into account as well by testing PIA during daily use.
 You can find the results below.

 Speed test results PIA

 Below, you can see the results of the speed tests we ran on Private Internet Access.
-The measurements were performed from the Netherlands.
 Please note that these measurements always vary per location, internet provider and time of day.
 For this reason, we also included a speed test of our connection without VPN as a benchmark.

 Speed without a VPN (Speedtest.net):

 These are the results from speedtest.net of our own internet connection without using a VPN.
 This is a “blank” test that we’ll use to compare the other results to.

 These are the results from speedtest.net of our internet connection when we connect to a PIA server that is closest to our location.
 The results are promising.
 The ping slightly increased, from 4 to 7, but the download and upload speeds hardly decreased.
 In practice, results like this should mean you notice little to no difference in internet speeds when using such a VPN server.